From Washington State to Miami, Florida: Lolita’s Story

 Many well intentioned people doubt that Lolita can be safely returned to Puget Sound.
 Some of the world’s top orca researchers and past releases of cetaceans show that captive animals can almost always be successfully reintroduced to their habitats.

 In conjunction with Orca Network, we wish to see Lolita retired to a bay pen in her native waters off the coast of Washington State.
 There is a plan devised for her that would allow her to reside in a generously sized bay pen and be taken care of while slowly being re-acclimated to her natural water (view detailed retirement plan here).
 The plan is for her to get used to her natural surroundings while being able to interact with her family Southern Residents L-pod.
 If she adapts well and chooses to do so, she may eventually be released to rejoin her pod.
 If for any reason she decides to return to the bay pen, she will remain in human care (veterinary check-ups, prepared meals, and daily interaction) for the rest of her life while still being able to live in a spacious, natural environment in close proximity to her wild relatives.

-You can help: make phone calls, send letters, attend demonstrations/protests, and attract media attention!
+You can help, write letters, make phone calls, attend demonstrations/protests, and attract media attention!
 We encourage you to also check out the 2013 award-winning documentary Blackfish highlighting the inherent wrongs of the orca captivity industry.
 You can also view the 2003 documentary Lolita: Slave to Entertainment, linked below.